A guide to Shoreditch, London's coolest neighborhood

 Aperitivo

-Vagabond: Wine lovers must stop at Vagabond Wines for a tasting and small plates.
-I always loved meeting with friends for a post-work glass of white wine paired with an excessive amount of hors d’oeuvres.
+Wine-lovers absolutely must stop at Vagabond Wines for a tasting paired with small plates.
+I loved meeting with friends here for a post-work glass of white wine paired with an excessive amount of hors d’oeuvres.
 My favorites are the meatballs, burrata and chorizo.
 If you’re with a bigger group, then a sharing board is definitely the way to go.

-Hidden Grooves: The Hidden Grooves bar, which opened in May 2025 inside the Virgin Hotel lobby, is a 70s-themed cocktail bar that serves small plates and a variety of drinks inspired by popular tunes from that decade.
-My favorite drink was the Punk Punch, inspired by the Sex Pistols’ "God Save the Queen."
+For something more boozy, Hidden Grooves inside the Virgin Hotel is a 70s-themed cocktail bar that serves small plates and a variety of drinks inspired by popular tunes from that decade.
+Top drinks include the Punk Punch, inspired by the Sex Pistols’ "God Save the Queen."

 People by the front entrance of Gloria, Italian restaurant in Shoreditch, London, famous for ivy-covered exterior walls and numerous plants in terracotta pots outside.